sanj-242/sanj-242/README.md

 # Hi there 👋
-## I'm Sanjana Suresh 👋
+## I'm Sanjana Suresh

 ### Aspiring Machine Learning Engineer | Data & AI Enthusiast

-I'm an aspiring Data/ML Engineer with a Bachelor of Engineering in **Artificial Intelligence & Machine Learning**[cite: 30]. [cite_start]I have a strong foundation in Python, Java, and SQL [cite: 7, 22] [cite_start]and hands-on experience developing ML models and optimizing data workflows[cite: 7, 8].
+I'm an aspiring Data/ML Engineer with a Bachelor of Engineering in **Artificial Intelligence & Machine Learning**.
+I have a strong foundation in Python, Java, and SQL and hands-on experience developing ML models and optimizing data workflows.

-[Currently, I'm passionate about building **real-time data applications** [cite: 10][cite_start], leveraging technologies and visualization tools to derive insights[cite: 9].
+Currently, I'm passionate about building **real-time data applications** , leveraging technologies and visualization tools to derive insights.

 ---